feedforce/social_plus-web_api/README.md

 ## Usage

-Instantiate an instance of `SocialPlus::WebApi::Client` with a valid API key.
+Instantiate an instance of {SocialPlus::WebApi::Client} with a valid API key.

 ```ruby
 client = SocialPlus::WebApi::Client.new(API_KEY)